-The best way to control what you spend on food is the so-called food cost formula.
+The best way to control what you spend on food is the food cost formula.

 Every restaurant owner knows that hat product stocking is the highest cost.
-Monitoring and controlling your food cost is key to running a successful restaurant.
+Monitoring and controlling your costs is key to running a successful restaurant.

 If you buy expensive high-quality ingredients, you will have to raise the prices of the dishes on your menu.
 Consequently, you may price yourself out of the market, and your sales may drop.
 If you do the opposite and keep prices unchanged, your profits will fall.

-But how do you calculate food cost?
-How can you manage your food costs and ensure they remain within reasonable limits?
+But how do you calculate the cost of the food?
+How can you manage it and ensure it remains within reasonable limits?

 With the food cost formula!